Dog Man Star: Legacy and influence

-At the height of Suede's 2010 reunion, the band attracted strong interest from the music media.
-In 2010 American music magazine Crawdaddy! reappraised the album, saying: "Despite the challenges Suede faced, Anderson achieved the anti-Britpop album he wanted in Dog Man Star, to the kudos of the hipper critical circle, and the detriment of the band's mainstream appeal.
+When Suede reunited in 2010, American magazine Crawdaddy! reappraised the album, saying: "Despite the challenges Suede faced, Anderson achieved the anti-Britpop album he wanted in Dog Man Star, to the kudos of the hipper critical circle, and the detriment of the band's mainstream appeal.
 For all its indulgence and Bowie-esque melodrama, it's more literate, more tortured, and more ambitious than its peers.
 More substantive than a "woo-hoo", brighter than any champagne supernova, Dog Man Star's origins, theatrics, and sense of rebellion are the stuff of rock'n'roll legend."

-To coincide with the release of the long-awaited sixth album Bloodsports in March 2013, Dog Man Star became a talking point among critics and soon garnered more coverage with a collection of retrospective critical essays.
+With the release of the band's sixth album Bloodsports in March 2013, Dog Man Star became a talking point among critics and garnered more retrospective attention.
 In 2013, NME placed the album at number 31 in its list of the 500 greatest albums of all time.
-In 2014, Mike Diver of Clash singled it out as a key record of the Britpop era, saying: "Listening today, the record feels as weighty as it did at the time, its production carefully pointing distress through the noise, setting beauty against the bleak."
-Matthew Lindsay of The Quietus contested that Dog Man Star anticipated the prominence of ambitious British rock music with dark and lonely themes in the years that followed, citing music by bands like Pulp, Radiohead and Spiritualized.
-In later years, Bloc Party were formed by Kele Okereke based on his admiration for the record, saying "the first record I fell in love with.
+In 2014, Mike Diver of Clash singled it out as a key record of the Britpop era: "Listening today, the record feels as weighty as it did at the time, its production carefully pointing distress through the noise, setting beauty against the bleak."
+Matthew Lindsay of The Quietus contended that Dog Man Star anticipated the prominence of ambitious British rock with dark and lonely themes in the years that followed, citing bands like Pulp, Radiohead and Spiritualized.

+The album has been cited as an influence on British indie rock.
+Bloc Party frontman Kele Okereke said it was "the first record I fell in love with.
 It made me aware of the power of music."
+Dog Man Star was the first album Okereke bought.
+"I got it on tape when I was 12," he recalled.
+"I wanted to take it back after a week, but found myself listening to it obsessively.
+I was hearing new things in it every time I played it."

+Dougie Payne of Scottish band Travis included the album among his nine favourites: "As far as I'm concerned, the Britpop wars were won by Suede and Pulp.
+They were the most interesting and adventurous people in the movement.
+Suede had a depth that the things that followed didn't have.
+Dog Man Star is a band chucking absolutely everything at a record and it's superb!"